 Engage Kansas City

 M-AAA presents Engage Kansas City, a peer network training for small-to-midsize arts and culture organizations.
 Engage meets each organization where it is, working to identify ways that we can help one another improve as a connected, thriving cohort.

 Engage has been helping organizations in Houston since 2012 and participants overwhelmingly report that getting to work with peers that are experiencing the same challenges, is priceless.
 They have seen positive growth in their fundraising capabilities and board relations, and are engaging in more meaningful ways with their constituents.
 We look forward to similar success in Kansas City!

-Support for Engage Kansas City is provided by the Louetta M. Cowden Foundation, Bank of America, Trustee, the Cross Foundation, the Muriel McBrien Kauffman Foundation, and the National Endowment for the Arts.
+Support for Engage Kansas City is provided by the Louetta M. Cowden Foundation, Bank of America, Trustee, the Cross Foundation, the Muriel McBrien Kauffman Foundation, the Richard J. Stern Foundation for the Arts, and the National Endowment for the Arts.

 For more information about the Engage program, please email firstname.lastname@example.org